 The essential skill set developed from 2000 up until now has been rallied in the quest for clear and engaging content across myriad subjects and formats, with strength in financial/technical commentary and in-depth articles; economic and market overviews; periodic reports (annual/semiannual, etc., any style); complex research/analysis accompanied by meticulous backup/fact-check/attribution techniques; collaborations on thought pieces, topic papers, brochures and books.
 I’ve continued to layer related skills under the vast print/web development umbrella, and a more finely-honed background in multiple disciplines has emerged from behind the scenes: information design, data analytics, general communications theory, desktop publishing and production, and economic and behavioral theory.
 Regardless of the sector or industry for which it is created, the work is centered broadly on the expert rendering and delivery of text and data, and the alignment of visual layouts for each.
 I’ve adapted the ability to quickly absorb diverse and niche subject matter, thorny processes and various regulatory frameworks.

-What many content creators find most labyrinthine and esoteric is finding the few correct paths to simplifying complex ideas through words, charts and other infographics, adhering strictly to whatever the guidelines might dictate for final distribution.
-When everyone’s looking for some perceived perfect fit, your output and earnings hinge upon the discipline.
+Finding the correct paths to simplifying complex ideas through words, charts and other infographics can be labyrinthine and esoteric as we adhere to strict guidelines.
+When everyone’s looking for some perceived perfect fit, your output hinges upon discipline.
 Whether alone or working with teams, there exist techniques for multitasking without diluting disparate efforts, and coordinating smoothly no matter how long or complicated the production schedule becomes.
 Along the intended path, useful byways of knowledge coalesce in regard to project management, print/web production, content management systems (Quark, etc.) and the troubleshooting of computers and other systems.

 Depth and mastery, if and when it ever arrives, might add the feel of a Swiss Army knife to your working identity.
 I’ll let the others decide if I reached the stage where I’m able to place something meaningful into all phases of conception, creation and production.
 It becomes a way to remain effective through the blue line and launch.
 It subtly says you know it’s not over until it hits the archival tomb and nobody has sued you in the aftermath—because your information and data were airtight.
 In this manner I fit no set template exclusively, and strive to not perish from lack of cohesive yet pliable talents.